COVID 19: What You Need To Know

 Elderberry is highly effective against human coronavirus NL63.

 Furthermore, Elderberry has two functions of the three that I mentioned above regarding how the COVID virus works.
 Firstly, Elderberry stops the ACE2 attachment used by the virus to enter the cell.
-Secondly, Elderberry is a lipid envelope disruptor, so potentially could be effective against any Corona type viruses.
+Secondly, Elderberry is a lipid envelope disruptor, which could be effective against any Corona-type viruses.

 The best form of allicin is obtained by eating raw garlic.
-Otherwise, you can buy it as a supplement form.
+Otherwise, you can buy it in a supplement form.

-L-lysine is an amino acid that is most well known for its uses in herpes simplex virus infections.
-Anecdotally L-lysine appears to have a broader against viruses in general.
+L-lysine is an amino acid known for its uses in herpes simplex virus infections; however, anecdotally, L-lysine appears to have a broader against viruses in general.

-There is no data showing that medicinal mushrooms can help with the treatment of Coronaviruses.
-However, because of their immune-stimulating and stress modulating effects, they can be a useful option.
+No data is showing that medicinal mushrooms can help with the treatment of Coronaviruses.
+However, they can be helpful because of their immune-stimulating and stress-modulating effects.

-NAC is another amino acid that may help reduce the effects of the Flu as well as lowering mucous production.
+NAC is another amino acid that may help reduce the effects of the Flu and lower mucous production.

-Oregano is one of the most potent broad-spectrum and microbial and anti-viral supplements in general use.
+Oregano is one of the most potent broad-spectrum and microbial anti-viral supplements in general use.

 Probiotics benefit immune function by promoting a healthy composition of bacteria in the GI tract and improving the regulation of inflammation in the body.

-Vitamin C would appear an obvious option, given its anti-microbial and anti-oxidant properties.
-However, there are some concerns about Vitamin C because it has increases the levels of Interferon in the body.
+GIVEN ITS ANTI-MICROBIAL AND ANTIOXIDANT PROPERTIES, vitamin C would appear an obvious option.
+However, there are some concerns about Vitamin C because it has increased the levels of Interferon in the body.
 As mentioned earlier, the COVID virus utilizes Interferon in the body.
-With this point in mind, I suggest limiting Vitamin C to 1000mg per day.
+With this point in mind, I suggest limiting Vitamin C to 1000mg daily.

 Quercetin has both anti-microbial and anti-viral properties.
-Using Vitamin C and Quercetin together has synergistic effects for immune-boosting activity by reducing oxidative stress and DNA damage.
+In addition, using Vitamin C and Quercetin together has synergistic effects for immune-boosting activity by reducing oxidative stress and DNA damage.

 Vitamin D increases levels of ACE2 and Interferon in the body.
 With this fact in mind, you should limit your dose of Vitamin D to 4000 iu per day.

-Zinc has a protective effect against the common cold and has anti-inflammatory and anti-oxidant properties.
+Zinc protects against the common cold and has anti-inflammatory and antioxidant properties.